Student activism in the Philippines (1965–1972): Student activism in universities

+Ateneo de Davao University (ADDU)

+Ateneo De Davao became one of the centers of activism in Mindanao during the dangerous days of the Marcos dictatorship.
+Some key campus figures would later be honored at the Philippines' Bantayog ng mga Bayani, which honors the martyrs and heroes which fought for democracy against the authoritarian regime.
+This included Atty.
+Larry Ilagan, an alumnus of the ADDU Law School who became a prominent Human Rights Lawyer with the Free Legal Assistance Group; Economics professor and union organizer Eduardo Lanzona, who was arrested in Davao Del Norte and eventually killed by Marcos' forces in 1975; Activist Maria Socorro Par who pushed for the restoration of the student council and school paper Atenews in the mid-1970s after they had been shut down in martial law, and Atenews editor-in-chief Evella Bontia; Law School alumnus Nicolas Solana Jr., and ADDU high school alumnus Ricky Filio and Joel Jose.

 Ateneo de Manila University (AdMU)

 Several activists from the Ateneo de Manila University (AdMU), most notably Edgardo Gil "Edjop" Jopson, founder of the single biggest student union at the time, National Union of Students of the Philippines (NUSP) and Ferdidand "Ferdie" Arceo, founder of Ligang Demokratiko ng Ateneo (LDA), played vital roles in campaigning to overthrow the dictatorship.

-Among the other well-known activists from the university are Lazaro "Lazzie" Silva, Jr. and William "Bill" Begg, active members of Samahang Demokratiko ng Kabataan sa Loyola (SDK-L) and Kabataang Makabayan-Ateneo (KM), respectively, and Artemio "Jun" Celestial, Jr., a member of the Student Catholic Action and the secretary-general of the student government.
+Among the other well-known activists from the university include Lazaro "Lazzie" Silva Jr. of the Samahang Demokratiko ng Kabataan sa Loyola (SDK-L); William "Bill" Begg, of Kabataang Makabayan-Ateneo (KM), Manny Yap of Lakasdiwa, Dante Perez of the National Union of Students of the Philippines, and Artemio "Jun" Celestial Jr. of Student Catholic Action, who was also the secretary-general of the student government.

+Jopson, Arceo, Silva, Begg, Yap, Perez, and Celestial have all since been honored by having their names etched on the Wall of Remembrance at the Philippines' Bantayog ng mga Bayani, which honors the heroes and martyrs who fought the Marcos dictatorship.

 Founding of Ligang Demokratiko ng Ateneo (LDA)

 Ferdie, together with like-minded students in AdMU, established LDA in 1970, the first radical activist organization in Ateneo.
 Members conducted discussion groups, recruited students, advised student leaders, and created a space for dialogue among members of the student body.
 Eventually, LDA split into two separate organizations, SDK-L and KM.